mmrmaximuzz/rsa-simple/README.md

 ## Disclaimer

 This is a project made for fun and coding practise.
-It is slow, bad-designed and vulnerable.
+It is slow, bad-designed and may be vulnerable.
 Do not use this program if you need a really strong encryption for your data.
 Try pro crypto systems instead (PGP is a good choice).

 ## Requirements